Technicolor: Nomenclature

-History
+Company history

-Both Kalmus and Comstock went to Europe (Switzerland) to earn PhD degrees; Kalmus at University of Zurich, and Comstock at Basel in 1906.
+Both Kalmus and Comstock went to Switzerland to earn PhD degrees; Kalmus at University of Zurich, and Comstock at Basel in 1906.

 In 1912, Kalmus, Comstock, and mechanic W. Burton Wescott formed Kalmus, Comstock, and Wescott, an industrial research and development firm.
 Most of the early patents were taken out by Comstock and Wescott, while Kalmus served primarily as the company's president and chief executive officer.

 When the firm was hired to analyze an inventor's flicker-free motion picture system, they became intrigued with the art and science of filmmaking, particularly color motion picture processes, leading to the founding of Technicolor in Boston in 1914 and incorporation in Maine in 1915.

-In 1921, Wescott left the company, and Technicolor Inc. was chartered in Delaware.
+In 1921, Wescott left the company; the same year, Technicolor Inc. was chartered in Delaware.